ruowangli/ruowangli.github.io/psb_workshop_2024.md

 mechanisms, diagnosis, prognosis, disease biomarkers, and disease pathways.
 Her research interests broadly include machine learning computational medical imaging, AI for health, tensor computing, and multimodal analysis.

-Ruowang Li, Ph.D. is an Assistant Professor in the Department of Computational Biomedicine at Cedars Sinai Medical Center.
-His lab focuses on developing computational methods to extract knowledge from large-scale population-level data, such as biobank-linked electronic health record data.
-His area of research includes multi-omics data integration, federated learning of patients’ data, genetic risk prediction, and genomephenome associations.

 Jason H. Moore, Ph.D. is a biomedical informatician and founding Chair of the Department of Computational Biomedicine at Cedars-Sinai Medical Center in Los